-Some women will tough it out, but many know their worth won’t and will choose to move on to where they might be appreciated.
+Some women will tough it out, but many know their worth won’t and might choose to move on to where people might appreciate them.
 Women in this field ask for and receive 98 percent of what males make doing the same thing within the first couple of years of working.

 Raises and promotions are not equally given out between the two, which could be frustrating for anyone.

 4. Being Discouraged

 As I said before, being a smart chick into computers as a kid was not the route to the friendship train.
 However, in our culture, girls get very little encouragement from anyone to pursue this kind of career.

 There were many computer science programs geared towards the boys when I was in school, but I don’t think I ever saw one to encourage girls who were into computers.